What do gardeners do when it rains?

 Wear waterproof clothing

-Skiing doesnt make you cold because you are active and dressed appropriately.
+They say that there is no such thing as bad weather, just bad clothing.
+Skiing doesn't make you cold because you are active and dressed appropriately.
 Likewise, gardeners will have appropriate water-proof clothing to enable them to continue working when it rains.
 Gardeners choose clothing materials that are quick drying and breathable.
 Spare clothing, spare gloves, a waterproof hood, summer and winter hats etc are all part of a professional gardeners PPE (Personal Protective Equipment).

 Plan for regional variations in the weather